LSR Pro Stock "Spyder" 2-1's

 True Duals and Aluminum Butt Plugs

 Customers ask us why we don't make "True Duals".
-While the name has a certain ring to it, with "True" sort of impugning everthing else you might consider.
+While the name has a certain ring to it, with "True" sort of impugning everything else you might consider.
 Well, we won't make things that don't work, like dual pipes, dual pipes with aluminum butt plugs, or even a falsie left pipe that does nothing.
 Now, we like Fishtails, and all sorts of things like that which are traditional and pretty.
 We just aren't going to make them.

 Customer writes: " Hello RB Racing !
 Just wanted to drop you a note to say THANK YOU, THANK YOU, THANK YOU!!!
 I changed the pipe on my Roadking from a popular name brand "TRUE DUAL" to your LSR 2-1.
 Had the bike dyno'd yesterday and what a difference, The HP number jumped from 82 HP to 89.95 (call it 90) and the torque number jumped from 96 ft lbs to 102 ft lbs.
 Nothing else was changed but the pipe.
 Anyone know some one looking for a set of used true duals?
 While those numbers aren't huge or record setting they are much, much better.
 In addition, the bike runs tons better, no more cracks or pops and runs smooth as ever at RPM.
 Again , I can't thank you enough for producing a product that meets the need and not necessarily a product that boasts bragging rights that are unsubstantiated.
 Mike".